-A team of engineers at the University of San Diego has developed a wearable “patch” that provides personal 'climate control' by heating or cooling the body and keeping it at a constant temperature in any weather.
+A team of engineers at the University of San Diego has developed a wearable "patch" that provides personal 'air conditioning' by heating or cooling the body and keeping it at a constant temperature in all weather conditions.

 The project was published yesterday in the magazine Science Advances.

 In addition to providing comfort to the wearer, such a device has many prospects of use in terms of energy sustainability and savings: "With a constant and comfortable body temperature there is no longer the need to activate air conditioners," says Renkun Chen, the professor of mechanics e aerospace engineering who conducted the study.